Staff

 Darren Schibler

 Having started his planning career with CCRPC as a GIS intern, Darren returned in 2022 after 5 years as the Planner for the Town of Essex.
 He holds a B.S. in Natural Resource Ecology from the Rubenstein School at the University of Vermont (2014) and uses his land management background to help communities live in harmony with their natural and built environments by assisting municipalities with their comprehensive plans, zoning regulations, and special projects.
-Originally from Santa Clara, California, Darren has lived in Essex Junction since 2014 with his wife and furry family, where they enjoy homesteading, hiking, and folk dancing.
+Originally from Santa Clara, California, Darren has lived in Essex since 2014 with his wife and a menagerie of furry friends and farm animals.

 Anne Nelson Stoner

-Anne Nelson joined CCRPC in 2022 and works to lead organizational and project-specific equity and racial justice efforts for the county.
-Some of Anne Nelson’s work includes building relationships in our communities, improving and executing public engagement in alignment with federal requirements and CCRPC’s equity goals, integrating the Equity Advisory Committee into CCRPC decision making processes, and exploring ways the CCRPC can better support and elevate marginalized voices in planning.
+Anne Nelson joined CCRPC in 2022 and works to lead organizational and project-specific outreach and engagement efforts for the county.
+Some of Anne Nelson’s work includes building relationships in our communities, improving and executing public engagement in alignment with federal requirements and CCRPC’s equity goals, integrating the Community Engagement Advisory Committee into CCRPC decision-making processes, and exploring ways the CCRPC can better support and elevate marginalized voices in planning.

 Anne Nelson holds a master’s degree in Urban + Environmental Planning with a concentration in Equitable Collaboration from the University of Virginia.
 Some previous experience of hers includes working as a facilitator and project manager for The Institute for Engagement & Negotiation, a farmer, a family mentor for the International Rescue Committee, and an ethnographic researcher in Kampala, Uganda.
 She holds a certificate in Social Justice Mediation and Non-Violent Communication.

-Anne Nelson lives in Burlington with her partner, Alex, and dog, Philo.
+Anne Nelson lives in Burlington with her partner, son, and dog.
 When not working, she can be found rock climbing, trail running, sewing, or sharing food with loved ones.

 Emma Vaughn

-Emma joined the CCRPC in 2013, and her work focuses on facilitating communication between the many stakeholders involved in regional planning.
-Emma manages the CCRPC’s website and provides outreach, public participation, graphic design and infographic support to municipalities and partners.
+Emma joined the CCRPC in 2013, and her work focuses on facilitating communication between the many parties involved in CCRPC’s focus areas of transportation, regional planning, housing, and more.
+Emma manages the CCRPC’s website and provides outreach, public participation, graphic design and infographic support to municipalities, partners, and the state.
+She is passionate about finding creative ways to simplify complex topics and processes so they can be understood by all audiences.
+She also manages the CCRPC’s Title VI Program and serves as the Title VI and ADA Coordinator for the organization.
 Emma graduated from Saint Michael’s College with a Bachelor’s degree in Journalism and Mass Communication.
-She was born and raised in rural southern Vermont and currently resides in Essex Junction with her husband and daughter.
+She grew up in rural southern Vermont, and currently resides in Essex Junction with her family.

 Interested in becoming part of the CCPRC team?
 Check out our latest open positions »